npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

 Non-falsifiable provenance information is a [requirement to reach SLSA level 3](https://slsa.dev/spec/v0.1/requirements#non-falsifiable) (framework for securing the supply chain).

-Using a trusted builder to publish an npm release will ensure a higher level of build integrity.
+Using a trusted builder to publish an npm package will ensure a higher level of build integrity.
 Using it will be optional, but highly recommended.
 Verification of build provenance will include checks to determine if a trusted builder was used.

 At a high level, the trusted builder will checkout the git repo, install dependencies and execute a user supplied build command (e.g. `npm run build`) followed by `npm publish`.